copperdogma/novel-events-extractor/README.md

 - create tests
 - make some sort of scheduler to run this on a regular basis
 - have output options after generating the file, like email or slack
+- Convert calendar source to google calendar which will be more widely useful? or at least add support for it?
+It'll probabyl be super annoying for people to give gcal access to their command line app